 After a lifetime of touring he built an eclectic house south of Bergen, on the island Lysøen, using elements he'd seen on his travels.
 He had toured the world, and his house includes an Arabian balcony and a Russian onion dome.
 This house was his last home.
 He spent the last 8 years of his life here, and died in the music room with a view over Lysefjorden (the one in Hordaland, not the one in Rogaland with the Pulpit rock).

-Being the showman he was, he always found a way to create a memorable performance.
+Being the showman he was, Bull always found a way to create a memorable performance.

 So after my tour group and I had a quick bite and coffee in the café, a tour of the house, a lovely concert including music by Ole Bull's protégé, Edvard Grieg, Harald Sæverud (another Bergen composer) and Ole Bull himself, we were encouraged to take the hike to "the cave" (Grotten), as long as we had good footwear.